 About the Quailes

-Not yet in their teens, The Quaile Family Singers started performing at local then national nightspots.
-After ten years of entertaining, The Quailes opened their own club, The First Fret Lounge in Westville, NJ, and played there exclusively until casinos came to Atlantic City.
-The Quailes opened the Brighton Casino (soon to be re-named The Sands), then The Tropicana, Bally’s Park Place and Showboat casinos as their shows gained wider acclaim, until recognized by Atlantic City Magazine as the “Best of A.C.”.
-They have traveled to England and Wales as well as casinos in Reno, Nevada and have shared the stage with a virtual who’s who in show business.
+Not yet in their teens, the Quaile Family Singers started performing at local then national nightspots.
+After ten years of etertaining, The Quailes opened their own club, The First Fret Lounge in Westville, NJ and played there exclusively until casinos came to Atlantic City.
+The Quailes opened the Brighton Casino (soon to be re-named The Sands), then the Tropicana, Bally's Park Place and Showboat casinos as their gained wider acclaim, until recognized by Atlantic City Magazine as the "Best of A.C.".
+They have traveled to England and Wales as well as casinos in Reno, Nevada and have shared the stage with a virtual who's who in show business.

 Latest News